I’m a bit worried about the HTC Vive. Can it get any more amazing than it is already?

 Great.
-The only I need now is for Vive to go wireless.
+The only thing I need now is for Vive to go wireless.

 Oh yeah!
 We almost forgot to mention that TPCast wireless kit from China last year is coming to the rest of the world in - you guessed it - Q2 2017.
-Global preorders for the 6,000mAh edition with 90 minutes of battery life will cost US$249.
+Global preorders for the 6,000mAh edition with 90 minutes of battery life will cost US$249 (about ₹17,000).

 An XL battery promising a much, much more appealing five hours of life will come sometime later.

 I shouldn’t have worried about the Vive, should I?